-A direct cremation is the funeral industry term for a direct disposition with no services.
+Direct cremation is the funeral industry term for a direct disposition with no services.
 It is also referred to as a simple cremation, clinical cremation, or direct disposition.

 Why is direct cremation proving so popular?

 Many of the funeral service providers in the DFS Memorials network report that around 80% of their cremation cases are direct cremation cases.
-So why is direct cremation proving such a popular option for families today?
+So, why is direct cremation proving such a popular option for families today?

 There are two significant reasons why direct cremation is becoming popular.

-So, let’s take a closer look at how direct cremation is changing the way families can arrange a funeral.
+Let’s take a closer look at how direct cremation is changing the way families can arrange a funeral.

 Direct cremation makes funeral services affordable!

-A traditional funeral costs in the region of $7,000 plus cemetery costs, meaning that in total funeral expenses can amount to around $10,000.
+A traditional funeral costs in the region of $7,000 plus cemetery costs, meaning that in total, funeral expenses can amount to around $10,000.
 And this is being on the conservative side of the full cost of a traditional funeral.

-Cremation has made deathcare more affordable.
+Cremation has made death care more affordable.
 In general terms, a cremation will reduce the cost of funeral expenses by at least 30%, if not more.

 Direct cremation offers the most affordable funeral option.
 Due to the limited services delivered by the funeral director, a direct cremation package will normally cost under $1,000.
-In many cities in the U.S. now as direct cremation gains popularity, a direct cremation package can be purchased for between $600 – $995.
+In many cities in the U.S. now, as direct cremation gains popularity, a direct cremation package can be purchased for between $600 – $995.

-DFS Memorials is a network of local, independent funeral homes that all offer an inexpensive direct cremation package.
+DFS Memorials is a network of local funeral homes that all offer an inexpensive direct cremation package.

-Arrange memorial services at a time, and place, that suits the family
+Arrange memorial services at a time and place that suits the family

-Direct cremation offers greater flexibility about making funeral memorial arrangements.
+Direct cremation offers greater flexibility in making funeral memorial arrangements.
 There is no need to rush to make funeral service arrangements and for family and friends to try and attend a funeral on short notice.